- Word count: No minimums but posts typically run between 250-800 words. Please stay under 800 words.

 - Original Content: We ask that posts submitted be unique and original to MindBodyGreen.
 We do not accept posts that have already been published or submitted elsewhere online (not even on your personal blog) or that you plan to distribute to other websites.

-- We are not interested in SEO-driven submissions that are not in line with our philosophy: If you work for a content farm or are a freelancer who writes articles for the sole purpose of linking up keywords in an effort to boost SEO, we are not interested.
+- We are not interested in SEO-driven submissions: If you work for a content farm or are a freelancer who writes articles for the sole purpose of linking up keywords in an effort to boost SEO, we are not interested.
 If your submission or bio references or promotes a business or service that is not in line with our philosophy (e.g. a weight-loss gimmick), then we are not interested.

-- Acceptance: Since we do not compensate contributors for posts, we're more than happy to include a byline and your brief bio containing links to your website, Facebook, Twitter accounts, which we will promote when your post goes live.
+- Bio and promotion: Since we do not compensate contributors for posts, we're more than happy to include a byline and your brief bio containing links to your website, Facebook, Pinterest and Twitter accounts, which we will promote when your post goes live.
 Please keep your bio to just 2-3 sentences.
 MindBodyGreen is a great resource to promote what you're doing and some of our contributors have leveraged their posts into book deals and other awesome wellness-focused gigs and careers.

 - Please send your post in the body of the message of an email.
-That means, if you're using Word, for example, you'd paste the Word document into your email.
+If you're using Word, for example, you'd paste the Word document into your email.

 - Once your posts go live, please share with your friends via email, your website, Facebook, Twitter, and any other social media.
-The more people who view your post, the better is it for you and the better it is for MindBodyGreen.
 If your post performs extremely well and you become a regular contributor (one post a week), you can earn a spot as a highly-coveted "Wellness Expert" on our homepage.

 - By submitting to MindBodyGreen you acknowledge that you accept our terms, and any form of editing that might occur on behalf of the MindBodyGreen editorial team.